-Cooking chicken in the pressure cooker works similarly to poaching.
+Cooking chicken in the pressure cooker or Instant Pot works similarly to poaching.
 The biggest difference is that you use less liquid and you can press a button and step away while the pot is doing its thing.

 The chicken cooks in water, seasoned with salt, bay leaves, and garlic for a little bit of extra flavor.
 You can add any aromatic spices or vegetables to the water, really, depending on how you want to flavor the meat.
 Ginger and green onion would be nice if you plan to use the chicken on top of an Asian-style salad, for instance.